stefangordon/dbn-upper-bound/PROVENANCE.md

 # Provenance and release information

 The initial research and drafts were produced in September 2026 with AI assistance.
-This preparation used Astra reviewers for independent mathematical reconstruction, numerical replay, and formalization.
+This preparation used GPT-6 Astra reviewers for independent mathematical reconstruction, numerical replay, and formalization.
 Automated review is not external peer review, and models are not listed as paper authors.
-Human authors must take responsibility for the submitted argument.

 ## Preparation changes